Topological and Temporal Stability Analysis of the Lightning Network: Introduction

 \section{Introduction}

 Payment Channel Networks (PCNs) are off-chain scaling solutions that enable users to transact through pre-funded, bidirectional channels without broadcasting each transaction to the underlying blockchain.
-By settling only the final results on-chain, PCNs significantly reduce network congestion and transaction fees, thus enabling high-throughput and low-cost micro payments.
+By settling only the final results on-chain, PCNs significantly reduce network congestion and transaction fees\citep{DIVAKARUNI2023}, thus enabling high-throughput and low-cost micro payments.
 The Lightning Network (LN) is the most prominent implementation of a PCN, built atop Bitcoin.
-Other notable examples include the \textit{Raiden Network}\cite{raiden} for Ethereum and the multi-chain-compatible \textit{Celer Network}\cite{celer}.

-LN holds significant promise as a scalable and efficient layer for decentralized digital payments.
-However, realizing its full potential requires a deeper understanding of its network topology and systemic behavior.
-Ongoing development efforts are focused on improving routing efficiency, enhancing privacy, and expanding liquidity through techniques such as channel splicing and multi-path payments.
-Despite this progress, challenges persist – particularly in the areas of infrastructure utilization, channel management, and interoperability.
+LN holds significant promise as a scalable and efficient layer for decentralized digital payments\citep{Lin2022, DIVAKARUNI2023}.
+However, realizing its full potential requires a deeper understanding of its network topology and systemic behaviour.
+Ongoing development efforts are focused on improving routing efficiency, enhancing privacy, and expanding liquidity through techniques such as channel splicing and multi-path payments\citep{ValkoMarxGomezReview2025}.
+Despite this progress, many challenges persist – particularly in the areas of infrastructure utilization, channel management\citep{Herrera, Rohrer2019}, and pathfinding efficiency\citep{ValkoMarxGomezReview2025, ValkoKudenko2024}.